 The SEC finally approved the first Bitcoin ETF when Proshares Bitcoin Futures ETF offered another alternative for Bitcoin investors.
-Grayscale also wants to convert its Bitcoin trust into a spot ETF to gain more exposure.
-Grayscale’s head of Global ETFs David Lavalle expects the SEC to approve the conversion by July 2022.
+Grayscale also wants to convert its Bitcoin trust into a spot ETF to gain more exposure but unfortunately the SEC rejected Grayscale’s Bitcoin spot ETF application in July 2022.

 These are the only ways to gain Bitcoin exposure unless you purchase Bitcoin stocks that hold BTC on its balance sheet.

 If you’re new to Bitcoin then you’re probably wondering which one is the better investment.
 I personally hold both BTC and GBTC so I can help answer this question with first-hand experience.

 In this article, I’ll describe both investments to help you determine which investment is the best for you.

 Bitcoin is a cryptocurrency that trades 24/7 365 on the blockchain as a decentralized network powered by miners.
 You can buy and sell BTC at any time regardless of where you live in the world.

 Investing in pure BTC provides the greatest long-term returns but also carries extra risk.
 You are subject to the risk of hackers or scammers stealing your Bitcoin.
 You may store BTC in a hardware wallet and forget your private keys (you will no longer be able to access your coins).

 However, you won’t have to pay any fees by holding your BTC long-term.
 You own 100% control of your Bitcoin and can easily sell it in case of emergencies.